Photogad/Prusa-i3-MK3-Tips-Tricks/README.md

 # Prusa i3 MK3 Tips and Tricks

 Resources for Prusa i3 Mk3 Printer.
 The following information are things that I have learned from my 3D printing journey with the Prusa Mk3.
 I don't claim that everything here is 100% factual, and if you think I am providing any incorrect information, please let me know by posting on my Github Issues list!
+I am still learning myself, and hope to help others to learn from mistakes I made.

 # Table of Contents